carlvilla/Multi-CTBNCs/README.md

 ## Reproducibility of experiments

 Datasets used in the article Carlos et al. (2021), <em>Multi-dimensional Continuous Time Bayesian Network Classifiers</em> can be found in the repository https://github.com/carlvilla/MCTBNCs-Experiments.
-The following Gradle tasks perform the experiments of the article if the "dataset" folder is placed in the root directory of this project:
+The following Gradle tasks perform the experiments of the article if the *dataset* folder is placed in the root directory of this project:

 * **emptyDigraphMCTBNC** - Compares the performance of CTBNCs and an empty-digraph MCTBNC on the synthetic datasets when they are learned with the Bayesian Dirichlet equivalent score.